-The Act doubles the estate and gift tax exemption from $5.6 million to $11.2 million per person ($22.4 million for married couples).
+The Act doubles the estate and gift tax exemption from $5.6 million per person to $12.92 million per person in 2023.
 As a result, individuals can now give greater amounts to family members and other individuals at death without incurring estate tax.

 Key takeaway: Because all gifts to qualified charitable organizations at death are exempt from estate tax, individuals are incentivized to make charitable gifts of amounts above the estate tax exemption.
 This increased exemption amount is anticipated to reduce the amount some individuals give to charity at death.

 Repeal of the Pease Limitation

 Prior to the Act, taxpayers who itemized their deductions and had income above certain thresholds were required to limit itemized deductions (often referred to as the “Pease Limitation”).
 Under the Act, the Pease Limitation is repealed.